andreaskari/Pixels-A-Game-of-Pictures/README.md

 <img src="Description Pictures/IMG_4407.PNG" height="400" alt="Screenshot"/>

+This is a screenshot of a level where a player has almost completed the picture.
+As ou can see, there is a pixel at the bottom waiting to be flicked off the dashboard.

 <img src="Description Pictures/IMG_4408.PNG" height="400" alt="Screenshot"/>

+This is the screen players are greeted with after beating a level.

 <img src="Description Pictures/IMG_4410.PNG" height="400" alt="Screenshot"/>

+This screen shows a package with multiple levels already completed, the next level avaialable (with a glittery question mark), and the levels still locked.

 <img src="Description Pictures/IMG_4411.PNG" height="400" alt="Screenshot"/>

+This screen shows the main view where players swipe through all available packages.

 ## What's working
 * Basic gameplay